coditva/Jazz/docs/index.md

 Also, if you're wondering _Why the name Jazz?_, the answer is _I just liked the sound of it!_

+## Getting the code
+The source code is available at: [UtkarshMe/Jazz](https://github.com/UtkarshMe/Jazz).

 ## Table of contents
 - [The boot sector](boot-sector)
 - [The bootloader](boot-loader)